projectcalico/calico/docs/source/worked-examples-openstack.rst

 ------------------------------

 In this example, a user wants to spin up a machine to use as a Linux development environment.
-This user is relatively simple: they want a GUI and SSH access, but relatively little else.
+This user has a straightforward use-case: they want a GUI and SSH access, but relatively little else.

 This user is provisioned with a single OpenStack user and single OpenStack tenant.
 Neutron will automatically provision them with a single security group,